Black Rider (character): Fictional character biography

-Brasilian continuation
+Brazilian continuation

 The Black Rider (translated as "Cavaleiro Negro") became a very popular hero in Brazil, where he was published by publisher Rio Gráfica since 1949, being published first in the magazine Gibi Mensal.
 Then the Black Rider starred his own long series of 245 series, 15 annuals and 2 special series, beginning with an issue #1 in September 1952.
 The civilian name of the Black rider was translated as "Heron Robledo" from Matthew Masters and his horse was called "Molenga" instead of "Ichabod".

 When the American material from Marvel ended, Rio Grafica began to created original stories produced by Brazilian authors (since issue #79).
 Later in the line, (issue #198) they began to adapt stories from the Western hero "Gringo" (From Spain group "Selecciones Ilustradas").
 In those later stories, the blonde cowboy Gringo was replaced by the brunette Black Rider, but the art and many of dialogue was left the same, with additional changes in names and story.

 Previously, a few American stories of Durango Kid were also adapted to be of Black Rider, because of the physical similarity of both heroes.

 The Brazilian stories were more numerous thant the American ones and were set in the same continuity, continuing where they stopped.
 The stories continued to be a one-shot adventures, but longer and more complex, with a more serious tone in the last ones, exploring the later life of the Black Rider, who (like Gringo) began to wander the West again and defended the outcasts of western society like Indians, Mexicans, and Chinese.